 Woodbridge implemented PBIS--Positive Behavior intervention System in the 2015 school year.
 We believe that positive student behavior and strong student engagement creates lifelong learners.
 PBIS is a three-year implementation plan that includes staff and parents.
 The first three years, for the most part, was implementation, and during the fourth year, we strengthened Tiers 1 & 2, and made progress in Tier 3 strategies.
-Woodbridge has spent time strengthening Tier 2 strategies, and in 2019-20 will enter Tier 3 training and will bridge with our District-wide MTSS program.
-During the Spring 2019, Woodbridge was recognized for earning a PBIS silver medal status for achieving at least 70% on one or more Tiers with an external coach of the TFI.
+Woodbridge has spent time strengthening Tier 2 strategies, and in 2019-20 entered into Tier 3 training and to bridge with our District-wide MTSS program.
+Woodbridge was recognized in the 2023 for earning a PBIS platinum medal status.
 The four school expectations our students and families follow with PBIS implementation are: 1) Be safe.
 2) Be respectful.
-3) Be responsible and 4) Be proud.
+3) Be responsible and 4) Be a problem solver.
 Positive reinforcement aligns with these expectations.